CASE STUDY |

 CHALLENGE 2: Modeling & Animation

-Translating non-human character concepts into 3D, especially in a new medium like augmented reality, is not a straight forward process.
-There are many artistic cand technical choices to make: What should the characters look like in 3D?
+Translating non-human character concepts into 3D, especially in augmented reality, is not a straight forward process.
+There are many artistic and technical choices to make: What should the characters look like in 3D?
 How will they move?
 How will the players use them in a real world environment?
 Will the AR software transform the files as intended?

 HOW WE MADE IT REAL

-NapTime Studio gained a trusted partner for art asset creation.
+NapTime Studio gained a trusted partner for art asset creation and Novaby gained a great development and gaming design partner.
 As a young studio with limited time and budget, they were able to work with top-quality, professionally trained 3D artists on an as needed basis enabling them to get their app to market faster, easier and cheaper.

 Final "Rock Star" poses of modeled characters